emacs-eask/cli/README.md

 * [cask](https://github.com/cask/cask) - Project management tool for Emacs
 * [makem.sh](https://github.com/alphapapa/makem.sh) - Makefile-like script for building and testing Emacs Lisp packages

+## State of the project

+The project barebones are pretty much done, we are currently looking for contirbutors to give us feedback and improve our TUI/UX for this tool!

+We are also looking for advices to add more Emacser often use commands and options, so these features are prepared by default!
+Like command `lint` (package-lint) or option `--debug` refers to `debug-on-error` to `t`!

 ## 🏆 Goals for the project

 1. Consistent sandbox testing across all systems